Spectrum Displays

 The displayed amplitude range can be modified in the setup dialog.

-As an overlay for the spectrum graph, a reference curve can be displayed, a peak-holding curve (which shows the largest peaks from the previous XX seconds, as configured in the setup dialog), and an average spectrum curve (which shows the average over a selectable part of the spectrogram).
+As an overlay for the spectrum graph, a reference curve can be displayed, a peak-holding curve (which shows the largest peaks from the previous XX seconds; green in the screenshot above), and an average spectrum curve (which shows the average over a selectable part of the spectrogram; red in the screenshot above).

 The display colours -also the "pens" used for various curves- can also be modified in the setup dialog.